 We weren’t required to board the boat for our Mississippi River cruise until mid-afternoon.
 So, we took the Canal Street streetcar to City Park at the end of the line.

 Covering an area of 1,300 acres, City Park is one of the biggest urban parks in the United States.
-Situated in the park, in the New Orleans Museum of Art, is the Sydney & Walda Besthoff Sculpture Garden.
-This sculpture garden now occupies approximately 11 acres of City Park, with over 90 sculptures from national and international artists.
+The New Orleans Museum of Art and Sydney & Walda Besthoff Sculpture Garden are located in the park.
+The sculpture garden now occupies approximately 11 acres of City Park, with over 90 sculptures from national and international artists.
 I found some of the sculptures quite bizarre.
 There are two I will remember for a long time to come:

-- The first being a sculpture of a man covered in small birds pecking him.
+- The first is a sculpture of a man covered in small birds pecking him.

 - The second was also of a man but this sculpture is a man hanging from a scaffold by his feet.

 I kick myself now for not taking photos of these sculptures.

 Entrance to Besthoff Sculpture Garden is free and open seven days a week.
 Summer opening hours are 10.00 am to 6.00 pm, while winter hours are 10.00 am to 5.00 pm.

 Before embarking on our boat, I couldn’t resist buying a bracelet from Tiffany’s.